 Dr. Doni explains the relationship between heartburn, acid reflux, ulcers, and Leaky Gut, and how reflux medications such as antacids and antibiotics can actually make things worse.

 Part 8 of Dr. Doni’s Series on Leaky Gut

 In the first three parts of this series we have taken a broad look at Leaky Gut: what it is, how to test for it, and how to treat it.
-Here are the links if you would like to catch up:

 - Part 6: How Leaky Gut Can Lead to Depression, Anxiety, and Migraine Headaches

 - Part 7: Unexplained Weight Gain – Could it be Leaky Gut?